Article

 It goes without saying that if you try to market to everyone, you’re going to lose relevancy to your true ideal customer.
 By layering psychographics on top of your demographic data, you can create the right message in the right place and in the right format for your audience.

-psychographic insights
+Psychographic insights

 Suppose your brand is launching a plant-based burger.
 Psychographics can help you segment consumers who are on the vegan, vegetarian or ‘flexitarian’ diets.
 Perhaps they are simply health-conscious or just curious eaters.